marcoalopez/Python_course/notebooks/installing_Python.md

   * [Create an environment](#create-an-environment)
   * [Using an environment.ylm file](#using-an-environmentylm-file)

-## Install Python and conda using miniconda
+## Install Python, scientific libraries, and Jupyter Lab using Miniconda

-For this course, we will install miniconda which allows us to manage Python packages through the console with a minimal installation (don't be scared, it's simpler than it sounds).
+For this course, we will install Miniconda which allows us to manage Python packages through the console with a minimal installation (don't be scared, it's simpler than it sounds).

 1. Go to https://docs.conda.io/en/latest/miniconda.html and download the latest version of miniconda for your operating system.